Last Updated on 14/05/2024 by Denise Leo. Post first published on September 2, 2021.

 When Do Pomeranian Puppies Get Fluffy?

-Pomeranian puppies are born with a short, smooth puppy coat.
-Pomeranian puppy hair growth is rapid and at 6 weeks they are cute balls of fluff.
+Pomeranian puppies are born with a short, smooth coat.
+Their hair growth is rapid, and at six weeks, they are cute balls of fluff.

-This puppy Pomeranian fur will fall out during the pom puppy uglies and be replaced by adult Pomeranian fur in a matter of months.
+This Pomeranian puppy fur will fall out during the Pom puppy uglies stage and be replaced by adult Pomeranian fur in months.
 A one-year-old Pomeranian should have returned to being a fluffy Pomeranian.

 Is there a Way to Avoid the Puppy Ugly Stage?

-The puppy fur must fall out for the adult coat to grow in.
+The puppy’s fur must fall out for the adult coat to grow.
 Of course, you can’t stop it from happening, but that’s okay because it is a natural part of growing up.

 Care Tips for the Pomeranian Puppy Transition Period

-From the time that a Pomeranian is approximately three months old until he reaches adulthood, this transition period is nicknamed the “puppy uglies.”
-The reason is that he sheds his hair, accumulates body oils, gets mats and stuck hairs, and can be quite vulnerable.
+From when a Pomeranian is approximately three months old until he reaches adulthood, this transition period is nicknamed the “puppy uglies.”
+He sheds his hair, accumulates body oils, gets mats and stuck hairs, and can be quite vulnerable.

-If you follow these steps, you can give him lots of loving, reduce the issues normally associated with the puppy uglies and make life easier for both you and your Pomeranian.
+If you follow these steps, you can give him lots of love, reduce the issues normally associated with puppy uglies, and make life easier for you and your Pomeranian.

 1. Regular Brushing.

-Regularly brush his coat to get rid of the remnants of the older, dead coat.
+He should regularly brush his coat to remove the remnants of the older, dead coat.
 The faster the dead coat is eliminated, the quicker the new coat can begin to grow strong.

-Maintain his regular washing schedule but make sure you brush him properly and that ALL of the dead fur has been removed before bathing commences.
+Maintain his regular washing schedule, but ensure you brush him properly and that ALL the dead fur has been removed before bathing commences.
 If this isn’t done right, the coat can become severely matted.
-Brushing helps to stimulate the blood circulation to his hair follicles, and this will help increase the rate of growth of the new hair.
+Brushing helps to stimulate the blood circulation to his hair follicles, which will help increase the growth rate of the new hair.

-You have to remember that a puppy’s skin is more sensitive than that of an adult Pomeranian and softer tools must be used.
-For example, a pin brush for longer hairs and a softer bristle brush if he has missing or thin hairs.
+Remembering that a puppy’s skin is more sensitive than an adult Pomeranian’s would be best, and softer tools must be used.
+For example, a pin brush is used for longer hairs, and a softer bristle brush is used if he has missing or thin hairs.

 2. Time for A Good Wash.

-During the puppy uglies, your Pom may not seem to be dirty.
-However, he still needs a good wash every three weeks to get rid of stuck hairs and any body oils that may have accumulated.
-It will also prevent hair follicles and blocked pores.
+During the puppy uglies, your Pom may not seem dirty.
+However, he still needs a good wash every three weeks to remove loose hairs and any body oils that may have accumulated.
+This will also prevent hair follicles and blocked pores.

-To bathe your Pom, you must have a good quality conditioner and shampoo that are both specifically suitable for Pomeranians.
-During the uglies, your Pom puppy’s skin is extremely sensitive and if it was washed with the wrong products, irritation and/or damage can occur.
+To bathe your Pom, you must have a good-quality conditioner and shampoo specifically suitable for Pomeranians.
+During the uglies, your Pom puppy’s skin is extremely sensitive, and if it is washed with the wrong products, irritation and/or damage can occur.

 3. Leave-in Conditioner spray.

-If you use a leave-in conditioner spray, that helps Pomeranian puppies by keeping their coat soft, repelling irritants, and moisturizing their skin.
-While brushing, it also prevents static.
+Using a leave-in conditioner spray helps Pomeranian puppies by keeping their coat soft, repelling irritants, and moisturizing their skin.
+It also prevents static while brushing.

-Pomeranian puppies don’t have the doubled coat so while they shed, they may feel the cold.
-Ensure your puppy is warm at all times by keeping him inside the house at a set 71F temperature.
-You may choose to clothe your puppy in a sweater or shirt if he appears cold.
+Pomeranian puppies don’t have a double coat, so they may feel cold while they shed.
+Ensure your puppy is always warm by keeping him inside the house at a set temperature of 71F.
+You may clothe your puppy in a sweater or shirt if he appears cold.

 5. Look after Irritated Skin.

-While Pom puppies go through their puppy uglies phase, they’re likely to have sore spots and/or dry skin.
-Both will need to be treated asap to avoid infections.
-Your vet can advise on the most suitable cream for this purpose on Pomeranian puppies while they’re shedding.
+While Pom puppies go through their puppy uglies phase, they will likely have sore spots or dry skin.
+Both will need to be treated ASAP to avoid infections.
+Your vet can advise you on the most suitable cream for Pomeranian puppies while they’re shedding.

 Other Causes Of Pomeranian Fur Loss?

-Not very common, but if your Pomeranian is not 4 to 10 months old, has symptoms of coat loss, or skin disorders such as very itchy skin.
-It’s time for a trip to the vet
+It is not very common, but if your Pomeranian is not 4 to 10 months old, has symptoms of coat loss, or has skin disorders such as very itchy skin, It’s time for a trip to the vet.

-Apart from the Pomeranian puppy uglies, your pup can lose fur as a result of environmental or food allergies, thyroid issues, Alopecia X, mites, and numerous other health problems.
-Most problems can be treated so it’s critical to take your dog to the vet if anything is happening with your dog that seems wrong.
+Apart from the Pomeranian puppy uglies, your pup can lose fur due to environmental or food allergies, thyroid issues, Alopecia X, mites, and numerous other health problems.
+Most problems can be treated, so taking your dog to the vet is critical if anything seems wrong.

-However, if a Pomeranian puppy is at the age where baby fur will be shed, that’s not a reason to see the vet because he can’t do anything about it and there’s no point anyway as it’s just a part of the puppy growing up and gaining that permanent, glorious adult Pomeranian coat.
+However, if a Pomeranian puppy is at the age where baby fur will be shed, that’s not a reason to see the vet because he can’t do anything about it.
+There’s no point anyway, as it’s just a part of the puppy growing up and gaining that permanent, glorious new adult hair.

 Final thoughts on the Pom Puppy Uglies